emma-ladouceur/Prioritize-Species-Restoration/README.md

 # Prioritize-Species-Restoration

-Prioritizing plant species for seed or planting mixes in terretrial ecological restoration.
+Prioritizing plant species for seed or planting mixes in terrestrial ecological restoration.
 This method can be performed in R, using the [prioritizr](https://prioritizr.net/) package, *AND* can also be performed in [MARXAN](https://marxansolutions.org/).
 Here, we use the prioritizr package to efficiently find the smallest number of plant species that met the target based-objectives in restoration treatment species mixes.
 We used the ‘minimum-set’ problem formulation which is commonly applied to spatially-explicit decision making that cost-efficiently meet targets for conservation features (e.g. habitats, species ranges, or ecological processes), and apply it to our non-spatial problem; what are the minimum number of plant species that can meet each objective?.

+Emma Ladouceur, Jennifer McGowan, Patrick Huber, Hugh Possingham, Davide Scridel, Roel van Klink, Peter Poschlod1, J. Hans C. Cornelissen, Costantino Bonomi, Borja Jiménez-Alfaro.
+(2021) An objective-based prioritization approach to support trophic complexity through ecological restoration species mixes Journal of Applied Ecology.
+Article DOI: & Data DOI:

-Below we detail the Datasets and Code Provided to replicate this method.
+Below we detail the datasets and code provided to replicate this method.

 ### Data
 All that is really needed for this analysis is a plant species list of appropriate species from the regional species pool, appropriate for the target habitat for use in a restoration species mix, and a list of associated plant traits, or attributes associated with those plant species, to form a plant species-trait matrix.
 The next step is to get the data into the right format for analysis.
 There are multiple options for this data formatting, and here we take the approach to data formatting that can also be used in MARXAN.
 The data unique to  each objective is provided in this format.
 Methods for formatting data for these  applications is well-documented for each sotfware platform mentioned here, and adapting these formats to this non-spatial application is detailed in the supplementary information of this paper.

 **Table_S1.csv** These data are the total plant species-attribute matrix used for this analysis.
+Each objective is broken into different datasets tailed to each objective we create.
+These are in separate folders, named intuitively, detailed below.

 #### Folders
 Each folder contains the following data for each objective.
 Each folder is named intuitively after each objective.

-**pu.csv**  This is a list of planning units and planning unit id.
+**pu.csv**  This is a list of 'planning units' (pu's) and planning unit id's.
 In this case, planning units are plant species.
-The contains the planning unit name (s), planning unit id (id), the cost of each planning unit, the status (in prioritizr/MARXAN) documentation), and the total number of conservation features/atributes of each plant species (totalcf).
+The contains the planning unit name (s), planning unit id (id), the cost of each planning unit (set to 1 for each species to keep costs equal), the status (in prioritizr/MARXAN) documentation), and the total number of conservation features/attributes of each plant species (totalcf).

 **puvsp_w.csv** This is  a 'plant species-trait/attribute' matrix.
-Coonverted to long format in *1_puvsp_wrangle.R*  for use in *2_problems_solutions.R*.
+Converted to long format in *1_puvsp_wrangle.R* for use in *2_problems_solutions.R*.

 **puvsp.csv** This is the 'plant species-trait/attribute' matrix in long format.

 **spec.csv** This is a list of 'conservation features' (terminology from prioritizr and MARXAN documentations).
-In this case conservation features are plant traits/atrributes.
-This contains the conservation feature/attribute name (name), the conservation feature id (id), the target (target- see prioritizr and MARXAN documentation), broad category assigned to each conservation feature attribute (category), and the objective name.
+In this case conservation features are plant traits/attributes.
+This contains the conservation feature/attribute name (name), the conservation feature id (id), the target (target- see paper and prioritizr and MARXAN documentation), broad category assigned to each conservation feature attribute (category), and the objective name.